tmfg/mmtis-national-access-point/docs/deploy-with-slack/README.md

     We have created a custom CircleCI docker image that included all the dependencies needed for our build tasks.
     You can check it out at [Docker Hub](https://hub.docker.com/r/solita/napote-circleci/) or in this [repo](../../.circleci/Dockerfile).

+**Final touches**
+You might want to add a Lifecycle rule for your build-artifacts directory to remove old build artifacts from your bucket.
+This can be easily done by navigating into your S3 bucket in the Amazon S3 dashboard, and then choosing the "Management"-tab.
+Here you can add a Lifecycle-rule.
+The Expiration-setting manages when objects are deleted from your S3-bucket.

 ## Create a custom Slack App
 https://api.slack.com/apps